richwidgets/richwidgets/README.md

 # RichFaces Widgets #

-> A javascript project containing the standalone javascript widgets used by the RichFaces project.
+> A JavaScript project containing the standalone javascript widgets used by the RichFaces project.

 ## Users ##

-Depending on your needs, you can grad the compiled files inside the <code>dist</code> directory and drop them on your project or directly use the LESS and raw JavaScript files from the <code>src</code> directory.
+Depending on your needs, you can grad the compiled files inside the <code>[dist](https://github.com/richfaces/richfaces-widgets/tree/master/dist)</code> directory and drop them on your project or directly use the LESS and raw JavaScript files from the <code>[src](https://github.com/richfaces/richfaces-widgets/tree/master/src)</code> directory.

-## Developers & Contributors ##

-### Build from sources ###
+## Build from sources ##

 After forking and/or cloning the project, you will need to install the following tools: